 Because I am Australian and I have tried to stick to what I know.

 A lot of my inspiration for Ray came from the violence in Grand Theft Auto, Manhunt and television.
 I’d just be creating the same thing people have already seen a million times over.

 How long is the game and how does the gameplay work?

-As of now, there is roughly 4.7 hours of animation spread across 548 scenes.
-There is likely to be slightly more by the time the game releases.
+As of now, there is roughly 5.7 hours of animation spread across over 600 scenes.

 Most of the game consists of either making choices during cinematics or walking around interactive areas in order to progress through the game.